 In his testimony during the Apple-Samsung trial, former Apple VP Scott Forstall, who oversaw creation of the iPhone’s original software, likewise called Ording’s UI breakthrough crucial to the device’s development.
 When Apple execs saw the software in action, they knew the iPhone was going to work.

 “We built a small scrolling list,” Forstall testified during the trial.
 “We wanted it to fit in the pocket, so we built a small corner of it as a list of contacts.
 And you would sit there and you’d scroll on this list of contacts, you could tap on the contact, it would slide over and show you the contact information, and you could tap on the phone number and it would say ‘calling.’
 It wasn’t calling, but it would say it was calling.
 And it was just amazing.
 And we realized that a touchscreen that was sized, that could fit into your pocket, would work perfectly as one of these phones.”

 This was the birth of the iPhone.

 Sign up to get a free copy of Unsung Apple Hero, an eBook detailing Bas Ording’s career at Apple.
-We’ll email you a copy when the eBook is released in July.
+We’ll email you a copy when the eBook is released.
 Unsung Apple Hero details Ording’s long career building key parts of the iPhone and Mac software.
 The book describes what it was like to work at Apple and to work closely with Steve Jobs, where he got his ideas from, and how he worked through problems like the rubber band effect.
 It takes a deep dive into his methodology with lessons for all designers.